 Young children thrive in the Montessori Primary / Preschool classroom.
 Developmentally responsive to their needs, each classroom features a full-range of Montessori materials that engage the child in exploring the world around him.
 The mixed-age environment provides the foundation for a cohesive community.
 Students, guided by a teacher and on their own, choose activities in the areas of practical life, sensory/motor, math, language, reading, geography, science, music and art.

-The Kindergarten cultural curriculum is a masterful journey into the cultures of the past.
+The Kinder Year cultural curriculum is a masterful journey into the cultures of the past.
 The Needs of Humans through Time curriculum introduces children to the ways in which different cultures have met humans’ needs for food, shelter, clothing, and transportation over a chronological time period.
 Students’ critical thinking skills are engaged as they thoughtfully consider how history is impacting their daily lives.
 Local Colorado and Evergreen history is also studied, with students going on a field trip each month to further their understanding of the subject matter.